TRADE LICENCE UNIT

 1. Certificate from country to which plant is to be exported

-2. Phytosanitary Certificate from MALF – Plant Quarantine Division
+2. Phytosanitary Certificate from MAF – Plant Quarantine Division

 3. Invoice with detailed description of plant(s) including biological name(s)